YifeiXue111/cse15l-lab-reports/lab1.md

   ***

-2. **Examples of using the command with a path to a directory as an argument**
+2.**Examples of using the command with a path to a directory as an argument**
 - **Example1**
   ```
   [user@sahara ~]$ cd lecture1